Qbject/six-dot-bot/README.md

 14. Replace `from bottle_app import application` with `from app import application` and save the file.
 15. Go back to the "Web" tab and reload the site.
 16. Now, you can use your existing domain to proceed with BotFather configuration.
 17. Visit your site domain to ensure it doesn't show any errors.
-It's normal for it to appear as an empty page since it is intended to function as a MiniApp.
+It's normal for it to appear as an empty page since it is intended to function as a Mini App.

 ### Configuration